jhu-dvrk/dvrk-gravity-compensation/README.md

 After 4 processes are finished, **users can move their MTM by hand to feel their MTM is being gravity-Compensated**.

 # Loading the gravity compensation configuration file in dVRK console
-After the thrid process is finished, a GC configuration file will be generated according to the serial number of the MTM if GC controller can perform well with the parameters estimated in Process#3.
+After the third process is finished, a GC configuration file will be generated according to the serial number of the MTM if GC controller can perform well with the parameters estimated in Process#3.

 <!--**../GC_Data_stable/<ARM_NAME>_<SN>/<date&time>/gc-<ARM-Name>-<SN>.json**-->
 For example: `<path-to-dvrk_Gravity_Compensation>/../GC_Data_stable/MTML_41878/November-30-2018-10:57:53/gc-MTML-41878.json` will be generated for MTML-41878.